JerryWestrick/cmdai/readme.md

-# The Python program calling AI LLM
+# The Python program calling AI LLM for command line help
 ## aie.py

-The python program aie.py is executed to translate the question into a shell command. you give it the question as the first argument. and -shell=_name_  where _name_ must be one of [cmd, powershell, or bash]
+The python program aie.py is executed to translate the question into a shell command.
+You give it the question as the first argument. and -shell=_name_  where _name_ must be one of [cmd, powershell, or bash] and it returns a command to do what you asked.

 It requires a .env file in users home directory. the contents are: